apptainer/apptainer-userdocs/docker_and_oci.rst

    -rw-r--r--  0 0      0   118356480 Aug 16 11:22 af7e389ea6636873dbc5adc17826e8401d96d3d384135b2f9fe990865af202ab/layer.tar
    -rw-r--r--  0 0      0         266 Dec 31  1969 manifest.json

-We can convert this tar file into a {command} container using the ``docker-archive`` bootstrap agent.
+We can convert this tar file into {aProject} container using the ``docker-archive`` bootstrap agent.
 Because the agent accesses a file, rather than an object hosted by a service, it uses ``:<filename>``, not ``://<location>``.
 To build a tar archive directly to a SIF container: